 The bad news is that Tenjuan Temple, the sub-temple where the autumn illumination occurs, is incredibly low capacity and draws lengthy lines even on weeknights.
 The foliage in Tenjuan Temple is beautiful and the lighting is careful, resulting in a wonderful experience–but the area is small.
-The unpaid areas of Nanzenji are currently slightly past peak color, with Tenjuan Temple being at its peak.
+Nanzenji and Tenjuan Temples typically peak around late November.

 Path of Philosophers – Whereas the Path of Philosophers draws hordes of tourists during cherry blossom season (and rightfully so), it flies under the radar in the autumn.
 This is unfortunate.

 Path of Philosophers is a great walk any time of the year–plus it’s a good way to get between the various temples in this area–and it has patches of really vibrant reds and oranges, too.
-Unfortunately, it’s a couple of weeks past peak at this point, but still worth your time if you’re already in the area (and you should be).
+Path of Philosophers tends to peak slightly early, with vibrant colors in early to mid-November not being uncommon.

-Shinnyodo Temple – I’m slightly embarrassed to say that this was our first visit to Shinnyodo.
-That’s too bad, as it has all the makings of the type of temple we enjoy: free, tall pagoda, pretty, and did we mention free?!
-Despite being a short walk from Nanzenji, Shinnyodo was far less crowded when we visited.
+Shinnyodo Temple – This has all the makings of the type of temple we enjoy: free, tall pagoda, pretty, and did we mention free?!
+Despite being a short walk from Nanzenji, Shinnyodo is typically far less crowded.

-Its fire-red and orange momiji maple and kaede maple, plus yellow ginkgo trees (I had to look them up because they were so pretty) create such an oversaturated scene that almost looks surreal.
+Its fire-red and orange momiji maple and kaede maple, plus yellow ginkgo trees create such an oversaturated scene that almost looks surreal.
 Shinnyodo Temple is a definite sleeper pick for us, and we highly recommend it in the fall.
-This temple is currently at the front end of its peak.
+This temple typically peaks in late November.